sedouard/TCDisruptAPIs/README.md

 ### Enforcing an API key with Middleware

-Often times we don't want just any random application calling our API.
+Often times we want to perform some routine task for all or a subset of routes on our server.
 A simple use of [Middleware](http://expressjs.com/api.html#middleware.api) can be to insert some code between when our call is recieved and when its responded to check if the API call has a valid API key.
-For this case, we want to enforce this requirement just on the API, although with express you can enforce this on the entire application as well.
+For this case, we want to enforce this requirement just on the API routes, although with express you can enforce this on the entire application as well.
 We can easily do this by using the **use** method on the API router:

 ```js
 //add middleware to check for an API key for any request